lichengunc/refer/README.md

 ## Note
-We are doing some further cleaning on refcoco+, thus this dataset will change in the future.
+We are doing some further cleaning on refcoco+, thus this dataset may change in the future.
 We will also release refcelf split by UC Berkeley in the future.

 ## Cite